 8.5 Participant has the sole responsibility for enforcing any potential infringements of intellectual property rights related to Entry.
 The Foundation shall not be liable for any costs incurred or loss, damage, injury, expense or liability suffered by Participants in relation to any infringement of any intellectual property rights related to the Entries.

 8.6 The Foundation’s use of Participant’s personal data is governed by a Privacy Notice.

-9.1 The Foundation, its trustees, directors, officers, employees, Challenge partners or Jury members, shall not be liable for damages of any sort, including incidental and consequential damages such as economic damages, lost profits, injury to property, personal injury or death, caused by advice or information given or decisions made, as a result of or in any way connected to the Participant’s participation in the Challenge.
+9.1 The Foundation, its trustees, directors, officers, employees, Challenge partners or Expert Panel, shall not be liable for damages of any sort, including incidental and consequential damages such as economic damages, lost profits, injury to property, personal injury or death, caused by advice or information given or decisions made, as a result of or in any way connected to the Participant’s participation in the Challenge.